-What is LINK?
+What is Chainlink crypto?
+Or in its everyday name – LINK?
 Sitting in the top 10 altcoin list of 2020, LINK doesn’t seem to get enough attention.
 According to the Chainlink website, it is a “network that provides reliable tamper-proof inputs and outputs for complex smart contracts on any blockchain.”
 But what exactly does that mean?

 You may have heard of “oracles.”
 We don’t mean those soothsayers who lived in Delphi centuries ago and acted as a connection between humans and their perceived gods.
 We’re talking about the data sources on a blockchain that connect the blockchain with the real world.

 Any errors in the data an oracle provides can have severe consequences in the real world.
-Thus Chainlink steps in to allow oracles to provide essential information such as price feeds, event results, and links to traditional payment systems without sacrificing decentralization or security.
+So Chainlink steps in to allow oracles.
+The Oracles provide essential information such as price feeds, event results, and links to traditional payment systems without sacrificing decentralization or security.

 How they did it